Key Takeaways

 Before a patient sits in your chair, patient intake software has already collected their medical history, captured their signatures on consent forms, and pushed that data directly into their record.
 No clipboard, no manual entry, no chasing incomplete paperwork after the appointment.

 The core functions are consistent across platforms: digital forms dispatched by SMS or email, e-signatures, conditional logic that surfaces relevant questions based on prior answers, and automatic sync to the patient record.
-Where platforms diverge is in how deeply intake connects to the rest of the clinical workflow.
+Where platforms diverge is how deeply intake connects to the rest of the clinical workflow.
+That connection extends past onboarding too, since the same record feeds dedicated patient retention software that handles recall and reactivation.

 For aesthetic and multi-discipline practices, intake is only the start.
 You also need treatment-specific consent forms, before-and-after photo capture, and billing linkage.
 For therapy practices, the priority is session documentation, progress notes, and a reliable client portal.
 These are genuinely different use cases, which is why choosing the right patient intake software requires looking past the feature checklist.